Managing Risk in Play Provision: Implementation guide

 Managing risk in play provision: A position statement

-Managing risk in play provision – position statement (2002) is produced by the Play Safety Forum to support the work of those involved in play provision of any kind, for example: play areas, playgrounds, adventure playgrounds, play centres and holiday playschemes.
+Managing Risk in Play Provision: A position statement (2021) is produced by the Play Safety Forum to support the work of those involved in play provision of any kind, for example: play areas, playgrounds, adventure playgrounds, play centres and holiday playschemes.
 These include local authorities, voluntary organisations, play equipment manufacturers and inspection agencies.

 Children’s Play and Leisure: promoting a balanced approach